[Updated September 5, 2022]

 There is a 90-minute Bear Claw Vineyards VIP Tour available where you can learn about the vineyard and winery, as well as enjoy six wine tastings along with cheese and cracker trays.

-These tours are only available on Saturdays and, due to COVID-19, are limited to 12 guests.
+These tours are only available on Saturdays and are limited to 12 guests.

 Bear Claw Vineyards offers a variety of different tastings of their delicious wines.